 I was once told that academics should reexamine career pathways for micro adjustments once every five years.
-Nearly on cue with that cadence, in January, 2022, I was given an opportunity for more macro focus within Arts & Sciences, helping guide eight distinct departments toward better strategy, marketing efforts, and recruitment pathways.
+Nearly on cue with that cadence, I was given an opportunity for more macro focus within Arts & Sciences, helping guide eight distinct departments toward better strategy, marketing efforts, and recruitment pathways.

 As an associate dean for the School of Arts & Sciences, I love the breadth of talents and student opportunities I get to champion.
 I also have the trust of getting to see through ideas I make on scraps of paper into real life value.
 I’ve been active in creating 2+2 agreements with community colleges, creating more international partners, and showcasing the amazing things our institution accomplishes to other like-minded universities and driving up our academic rankings as a result.

 I always tell students I’ve found life to be like a pinball machine.
 You think you are headed in one distinct direction—but, instead, like the pinball ball— you bounce off the rubber band, shoot up the roller coaster rail, and unlock hidden points and levels never imagined upon the initial pull of the lever.
 I think the pinball analogy also is a great way to equip higher education graduates for the future.
 Teach them how to be continual learners, have confidence in trying new endeavors, and be willing to see evolution as an asset to their career journey.